 Get yourself into the habit

 Commit yourself to exercising for a month.
 No excuses.
-After three or four weeks, it will be becoming a habit and you won’t have to think about it.
-Think about why you want to exercise, set small goals and follow your plan.
+After three or four weeks, it will start to become a habit and you won’t have to even think about it.
+Contemplate and concentrate on why you want to exercise, set small goals for yourself and follow your plan.

 If you think you don’t need to exercise, you won’t be motivated.
 Educate yourself on why exercise is important, even if you’re slim and healthy.
 It doesn’t mean you don’t need to exercise!